Feezybellz/neuko-community.github.io/transmissions/posts/post-10.md

 ## Puzzle Elements

-**Status**: Community still analyzing

-**Potential Hidden Elements**:
-- May contain hidden puzzles or clues
+**Status**: No hidden puzzles
-- Community analyzing for spectrograms, codes, or other elements
-- Some puzzles may still be hidden

-**Analysis Ongoing**: Community continues to examine video for hidden elements
+**Team Statement**: The Neuko team has confirmed there are no hidden puzzles in this video.
+It's a fun catch-up video designed to recap the story and lore, not to contain puzzle elements.

+**Note**: While the community initially analyzed this video for hidden elements, it's confirmed to be purely a lore recap video.

 ## Puzzle/Lore Hooks